Shells land near U.S. base during Turkish offensive, as Russia warns of ISIS resurgence

 – – –

 DeYoung reported from Washington.
-Zeynep Karatas in Sanliurfa, Turkey, and Liz Sly in Beirut contributed to this report.
+The Washington Post’s Dan Lamothe in Washington, Zeynep Karatas in Sanliurfa, Turkey, and Liz Sly in Beirut contributed to this report.